 Congratulations on making it to this exciting step.
 Fewer days are more exciting and anxiously anticipated than closing day.
 Here are some common questions about closing on your home.

 You (or your mortgage lender) will provide a check for the amount that is owed on the home.
 The seller will then sign the deed, officially transferring ownership to you as the buyer.

 Can I move into my new home directly after the closing?

 Your contract will specify the exact date you can move in after closing.
 In some situations, you will receive the keys at the closing table and will be able to move in immediately.
 In other situations, the seller may request 30, 45, or 60 days of occupancy after closing on the home.

 Who pays transfer tax in North Carolina?

-The transfer tax is typically paid by the seller.
+The seller typically pays the transfer tax.
 When the ownership is transferred in the state of North Carolina, a tax of $1 per $500 is imposed on the property.
-So, a transfer tax of $600 would be paid by the seller on the sale of a $300,000 home.
+So, the seller would pay a transfer tax of $600 on the sale of a $300,000 home.

 How much time should I expect to spend at the closing?

-A standard closing typically takes about one to two hours if both buyer and seller are in full agreement.
-However, depending on the situation, if problems arise during the closing, it can take several hours to complete.
+A standard closing typically takes about one to two hours if both buyer and seller agree.
+However, if problems arise during the closing, it can take several hours to complete, depending on the situation.

 North Carolina Home Buying Process - Final Thoughts